 The following items are included in the box with each APD UHV ESC.
+If items are not included as expected, please reach out to APD technical support for assistance.

 1 x APD UHV Electronic Speed Controller